johnpeart/johnpeart.github.io/src/posts/blogpost/2024-03-02-iphone-action-button-shortcuts.md

 I could have combined these two things into one Shortcut; grabbing the Shortcuts from their folder, generating the menu on the fly, and then displaying it.
 Doing it that way actually enables mI found this was very slow because  it had to generate the icons and each icon took a beat to process.

-Separating out the creation of the menu from the running of the menu means there's almost no delay in pressing the hardware Action Button and seeing the menu appear on screen.
+Separating out the creation of the menu from the running of the menu means there’s almost no delay in pressing the hardware Action Button and seeing the menu appear on screen.

 ## Download the Shortcuts